Jump to: Links to Full Articles

 O.V.
 Humphreys – After killing a man named John Allen, he then wounded his wife and committed suicide in Apache, Oklahoma.

-“Humpy Jack” – An alleged outlaw, was shot and killed in his cabin in 1884 by the vigilante Montana Stranglers.
+“Humpy Jack” – An alleged outlaw, he was shot and killed in his cabin in 1884 by the vigilante Montana Stranglers.

 Richard “Zwing” Hunt (1858-1882) – An outlaw, he robbed the Tombstone Mining and Milling Co. with Billy “the Kid” Grounds and killed M.C.
 Peel.
 U.S. Deputy Marshal William Breakenridge killed Grounds and wounded Hunt.
 Hunt escaped later only to be killed by Apache Indians a short time later.